 • In public accounts, Elsevier describes the value they add to publications through their investment, including “coordinating the review, consideration, added text and references, and production and distribution mechanisms.”
 In contrast, UC economist Ted Bergstrom concludes through his calculations (including price per citation) that 59% of Elsevier titles are considered a “bad value.”
 In comparison, The American Physical Society has 0 titles that are “bad value” based on the same calculations.

 • Many universities subscribe to what is often referred to as “the big deal” or a bundle, which includes a large portion of Elsevier’s journal corpus.
 While this allows universities access to a large number of titles at a discount, it also means they typically subscribe to and pay for many journals which are less targeted to their communities.

 • MIT does not participate in a “big deal” with Elsevier.
-We have instead negotiated title-by-title subscriptions and currently subscribe to over 600 titles, about 25% of their complete title list.
+We have instead negotiated title-by-title subscriptions and currently subscribe to over 650 titles, about 25% of their complete title list.
 While this means we are paying more per title than if we bought a “bundle,” the title-by-title model allows MIT to target purchases to those titles of most value to the community.
 We pay a premium for this flexibility.
-Our payments to Elsevier are nearly $2M per year, with an average cost per title of over $3K.
+Our payments to Elsevier are over $2M per year, with an average cost per title of well over $3K.

 Anti-Open Access Legislation:

 • Elsevier supported the Research Works Act (RWA), a bill which would make the NIH Public Access Policy, along with any other similar government effort to make taxpayer-funded research openly accessible to the public, illegal.
 Following public outcry, including a boycott, Elsevier withdrew its support, just hours before its sponsors declared the bill dead.
 In their statement, Elsevier indicated they would still “continue to oppose government mandates in this area.”